 - 3.1.
 The MAE Program consists of educational and research components.
 The Program requirements include passing the required and elective courses, implementation of research practice participation in the Methodological Seminar and Research Seminar (see Section 8), writing and defense of the Term Paper and Master's Thesis (see Section 9).

 - 3.2.
-In order to meet the Program requirements, a student should earn 41 credits, including 28 credits for the required courses and at least 3 credits for courses from within three (out of six) different general economic fields during the second year of studies (see Points 3.4, 3.5).
+To meet the Program requirements a student should complete a minimum of 41course credits obtained with required and elective courses taken and with evaluated components of the research sequence.

 - 3.3.
-During the first year of studies a student takes the following required economics courses:
+During the first year of studies a student takes the following required courses:

-- Microeconomics 1-5 (5 credits)
+- Microeconomics 1-5

-- Macroeconomics 1-5 (5 credits)
+- Macroeconomics 1-5

-- Mathematics for Economists 1-2 (2 credits)
+- Mathematics for Economists 1-2

-- Probability Theory (1 credit)

-- Mathematical Statistics (1 credit)
+- Probability Theory and Mathematical Statistics

-- Econometrics 1-3 (3 credits)
+- Econometrics 1-3

-- Game Theory (1 credit)
+- Game Theory

-- Finance (1 credit)
+- Finance

 - English (2 credits)

+- 3.4.
+The obligatory part of the MAE Program for the second year of studies includes the research sequence toward writing and defending the Master Thesis, consisting of the Research Seminar (2 credits), Methodological Seminar (1 credit), the Term Paper (2 credits), and a pre-graduation practice.